Skip to main content

 Password protect PDF online for free — encrypt your PDF with AES-256 encryption.
 Set open passwords, permission passwords, and control printing, copying, and editing access.

-Protect PDF with Password runs on the same privacy-first stack as every PrivaTools utility: files enter an isolated Docker container, are processed in temporary memory, and are unlinked the moment your download begins.
+Protect PDF with Password runs on the same privacy-first stack as every PrivaTools utility: files enter an isolated Docker container, use temporary per-request storage, and are unlinked the moment your download begins.
 No account, no watermark, no daily quota.

-How to Protect PDF with Password with PrivaTools
+How to use the Protect PDF with Password tool on PrivaTools

 1. Drop your PDF — Select a PDF up to 500 MB that you want to password-protect.
 The file enters an isolated Docker container only for the encryption pass.